-On May 4, 2015, we entered into a research collaboration and license agreement (the "Agreement") with Juno Therapeutics, Inc. ("Juno") to identify small molecules to program the therapeutic properties of Juno's genetically-engineered T-cell product candidates.
+On May 4, 2015, we entered into a strategic research collaboration and license agreement (the "Agreement") with Juno Therapeutics, Inc. ("Juno") to screen for and identify small molecule modulators that enhance the therapeutic properties of Juno's genetically-engineered T-cell immunotherapies.
 In connection with the Agreement, we received an upfront, non-refundable payment of \$5.0 million and \$8.0 million for the purchase of 1,000,000 shares of our common stock at \$8.00 per share.
 Based on the upfront payment and the premium paid on the share purchase, we recorded \$8.4 million of deferred revenue to be recognized ratably as revenue over the initial four-year research term.
 Additionally, we will receive a minimum of \$2.0 million in research funding annually during the initial four-year term.
 We account for the research funding as revenue using the gross method and record such amounts received from Juno as revenue when earned.

 Per the Agreement, Juno has the option to extend the research term an additional two years subject to payment of a one-time, non-refundable extension fee of \$3.0 million and minimum research funding of \$4.0 million per year during the extended two-year research term.
-Additionally, if Juno elects to exercise its extension option, Fate then has the option to require Juno to purchase up to \$10.0 million of our common stock at a premium equal to 120% of the then thirty-day trailing volume weighted average trading price.
+Additionally, if Juno elects to exercise its extension option, we then have the option to require Juno to purchase up to \$10.0 million of our common stock at a premium equal to 120% of the then thirty-day trailing volume weighted average trading price.

-Additionally, we are eligible to receive certain contingent payments related to the selection of certain modulated targets by Juno, and to the achievement of certain preclinical, regulatory, and commercial milestones and royalties on commercial sales of each Juno product that uses or incorporates our small molecule modulators, under the Agreement.
+Additionally, we are eligible to receive certain contingent payments under the Agreement, including selection fees for each tumor-associated antigen target selected by Juno and clinical, regulatory, and commercial milestones, and royalties on commercial sales, in connection with each Juno immunotherapy that uses or incorporates our small molecule modulators.
 To date, no such payments have been received by us.

-In connection with the Agreement, we have recognized \$1.0 million and \$1.4 million during the three and nine months ended September 30, 2015, respectively, as collaboration revenue in the consolidated statements of operations.
-As of September 30, 2015, aggregate deferred revenue related to the Agreement was \$7.9 million.
+In connection with the Agreement, we have recognized \$1.0 million and \$3.4 million, respectively during the three and nine months ended September 30, 2016, as collaboration revenue in the consolidated statements of operations.
+Total revenue recognized under the Agreement for each of the three and nine months ended September 30, 2015 was \$1.0 million and \$1.4 million, respectively.
+As of September 30, 2016, aggregate deferred revenue related to the Agreement was \$5.5 million.